 If the last packet the STA received had an FCS error, say x ms previously, and EIFS has expired, what does it wait?
 0 us or DIFS or again EIFS, or the remaining bit of EIFS if not expired?
 I think it should wait DIFS if the EIFS has expired, and the remaining duration of EIFS if it has not expired and it is greater than DIFS.

-Hence it should be the greater of DIFS or EIFS after the reception.
+Hence it should be the greater of DIFS or EIFS after the reception

-“when the STA determines that the medium is idle for greater than or equal to a DIFS, or an EIFS if the immediately preceding medium-busy event was caused by detection of a frame that was not received at this STA with a correct FCS value
+“when the STA determines that the medium is idle for a period of a DIFS, or an EIFS timed from the immediately preceding medium-busy event if caused by detection of a frame for which the PHY-RXEND.indication primitive contained an error or a frame for which the FCS value was not correct, whichever is the greater..

 One could argue we do not need to spell out what EIFS is everythime as P1273.40 (10.3.2.3.7.
-EIFS) spells it out, so alternative might be: “when the STA determines that the medium is idle for greater than or equal to a DIFS, or an EIFS if the immediately preceding medium-busy event was caused by detection of a frame that was not received at this STA with a correct FCS value”
+EIFS) spells it out, so alternative might be: “when the STA determines that the medium is idle for a period of a DIFS, or an EIFS (see 10.3.2.3.7) from the end of the immediately preceding medium-busy event, whichever is the greater.”

 P1288.13